Proxihox/Networks_Hackathon/README.md

 # Networks_Hackathon

 ## The Servers
  You have access to 2 servers, one which communicates using HTTPS and other using TCP.
-To simulate these servers, there are 2 folders, namely server_https and server_tcp.
-These 2 servers store all files they get inside a folder called server_files
+To simulate these servers, there are 2 folders, namely https_server and tcp_server.
+These 2 servers store all files they get inside a folder called mem

 ## Problem Statement